LX-Files/30DayMapChallenge/2022/day28/README.md

 <h1>MAP for day 28 - 3D</h1>
 <h2>PAPERCRAFT LISBON (a work in progress)</h2>
 <p>A 3D representation of the Lisbon DEM, with the sattelite view of the same area mapped onto the surface.</p>
-<p>I wasn't able to finish this 3D representation of Lisbon in time for this day, but wanted to share all the same.
+<p>I wasn't able to finish this 3D representation of Lisbon in time for this day, but wanted to share it all the same.
 The process is a bit convoluted.
 In order to have a physical representation of the Lisbon DEM, 3D printing would be an obvious answer.
 However, I also wanted a colored surface representation - an aerial view mapped onto a 3D surface.
 With no easy or cheap way to get that result, either by printing or thermoforming, I opted for the one method within practical (?) reach - papercraft.
 The project scale would be 1:25000.</p>
 <p>The necessary steps were:</p>
 <ul>
 <li>In QGIS, I used the 'DEM 3D printing' plugin and a Lisbon DEM, to create a grid of 6*6 STL files, as if the objective was a classic 3D print; I used a vertical exaggeration value of 3.</li>